 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.

-Even your kitchen sponges and dishcloths - the very items that are supposed to help you get rid of lurking germs - can be part of the problem unless you clean them regularly.
-You should replace your sponges every two weeks.
+Even your kitchen sponges and dishcloths - the very items that are supposed to help you get rid of lurking germs - can be part of the problem unless you wash them regularly.
+You should replace the sponges every two weeks.

 When cleaning the house, regularly throw dishcloths in the washing machine - and always use hot water and bleach.

 Finally, use a plastic cutting board (not wood) for raw meats - it is less likely to harbor bacteria.
 Wash it in hot, soapy water after each use.